JasonMorgan/JasonMorgan.github.io/_posts/2019-03-17-concourse-in-k8s.md

 ---

 [Concourse](https://concourse-ci.org/) is a handy tool for running build jobs or any other arbitrary code you want, otherwise known as a CI server.
 It has it's own [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), domain specific language, that you have to learn but it wasn't too much of a burden for me to pick up.
-If you're looking for some help getting started with concourse I'd highly recommend [this delightful tutorial](https://concoursetutorial.com/) from the folks over at Starke & Wayne.
+If you're looking for some help getting started with concourse I recommend [this delightful tutorial](https://concoursetutorial.com/) from the folks over at Starke & Wayne.

-Please keep in mind that a lot of this is just personal preference and you should feel free to chop up this advice in the way that best meets your needs.

 ## Deploying Concourse

 You have a lot of options for deploying your own concourse instance.
-A few examples below:
+A few examples below.

 * a Bosh release
 * Pivotal provides a somewhat curated release over at network.pivotal.io